ITU-BDSA2024-GROUP20/Chirp/src/docs/report.md

 Illustration of the Chirp! data model as UML class diagram.

 ## Architecture — In the small
+test
 ## Architecture of deployed application

 ## User activities

-## Sequence of functionality/calls trough Chirp!
+## Sequence of functionality/calls through Chirp!

 # Process
 ## Build, test, release, and deployment